mikael-andre/Monitoring/README.md

 # Monitoring
-Monitoring with Telegraf, InfluxDB and Grana
+Monitoring with Telegraf, InfluxDB and Grafana